fabiodiniz/skate-spot/README.md

 # SkateSpot

-Monorepo das aplicações Web/Mobile + API feito para organização de ações colaborativas em "picos DIY" de skate
+Web + Mobile + API monorepo of an application for DIY skate community 🛹